 ‘It’s just IBS.
 Everyone has that.’

-One thing that helped me cope with this isolation and frustration is sharing my health journey online and on Instagram, which is why I’m writing this today – I hope I can give some solidarity and insight to others going through something similar.
+One thing that helped me cope with this isolation and frustration is sharing my health journey on my blog and on Instagram, which is why I’m writing this today – I hope I can give some solidarity and insight to others going through something similar.

 Unfortunately, I went from a girl who loved to travel, take risks, adventure, do yoga and run, and yes to go out partying and dancing with friends.
-To go from this energetic person to someone who could only eat one bite before bloating up like a 9-month pregnant woman, or having one pint of cider on a night out and spending the rest of the night in pain and miserable, suffering the consequences the next week… it was horrible.)
+To go from this energetic person to someone who could only eat one bite before bloating up like a 9-month pregnant person, or having one pint of cider on a night out and spending the rest of the night in pain and miserable, suffering the consequences for days afterward… it was horrible.

-The search for a diagnosis: Irritable Bull…I mean Bowel Syndrome
+The Search for a Diagnosis: Irritable Bull…I Mean Bowel Syndrome

 Naturally, on my search for a diagnosis, I was focused on my digestive system and so were my doctors.
 However both my colonoscopy and Sitz Marker Test came back mostly normal, ruling out Crohns, Colitis, and Chronic Intestinal Pseudo Obstruction.